cema-sp/ruby-perf-optim/README.md

 Both lower and upper bounds of confidence interval should be > 0 (see [016_statistics.rb](016_statistics.rb)).
 Always make more than **30** measurements for good results.

-For Ruby, round measures to tenth of milliseconds (e.g. 1.23 s).
+For Ruby, round measures to the tenth of milliseconds (e.g. 1.23 s).
 For rounding use tie-breaking "round half to even" rule (round 5 to even number: 1.25 ~= 1.2, 1.35 ~= 1.4).

-For better results you may exclude outliers and first (cold) measure results.
+For better results, you may exclude outliers and first (cold) measure results.

 ### Test Rails performance

-For Rails performance testing use special gems (e.g. *rails-perftest*) or write your own custom assertions.
+For Rails performance testing, use special gems (e.g. *rails-perftest*) or write your own custom assertions.

 Tips: